 LST Issues

-Ballasting the floats: determining the correct ballast for the LST float required a dedicated ROV dive.
+Ballasting the floats: Precise ballasting to achieve neutral buoyancy in the target water density (temp, salinity, depth).
+The Solo1 floats have a buoyancy engine that provides only 200g change.
+For Argo floats, ballasting is done in a pressure chamber, but the LST assembly is too large, so our most accurate technique is in-situ ballasting using an ROV.
 This is very expensive and time consuming, in fact the ship day costs nearly as much as a base model float.
-Furthermore, even after doing this we still had ballast issues because of all the entrained air on the surface.
-There is no way around this with the SOLO I float, but hopefully the SOLO II has enough volume in its buoyancy engine to allow us to ballast in the tank.
+We have adopted a tank ballast procedure that works, though requires a dedicated test dive to measure the offset trim before conducting science dives.
+The Solo2 floats have a much larger capacity buoyancy engine, 750g, so it can overcome imprecise ballasting.

-Programming the SOLO float- It is not simple to program and run the pre-dive mission checks for the SOLO float itself.
+Programming the SOLO float- It is not simple to program and run the pre-dive mission checks for the SOLO float itself The Solo floats are designed for a simple mission and the code is just cloned from previous vehicles.
 If the user is not careful one badly assigned parameter can have a large impact on the success of the mission, and there are many parameters.
 If the ship operations are running late, then the float needs to be reprogrammed before launch, which can be time consuming and interfere with overall operations.
 I think this a problem we would have to live with, perhaps the SOLO II’s are easier to program.

 Programming databridge: the databridge is used to send serial messages to the modem, and also log serial data from the modem.
 The databridge has a fairly user-friendly interface but setting up the messages, which were used to trigger the burn wires that drop weights and move the cups, is difficult because the time base is elapsed seconds.
 This is another thing where a small error, such as forgetting a digit, can result in a mission failure.
 The other confusing part is that the SOLO is running off UTC, and the critical times (such as abort time) are set in UTC.
 A lot of time is spent calculating to make sure the Databridge (elapsed seconds) and the SOLO (UTC) are working on a compatible schedule.
 The worksheet for these calculations takes up two pages.
 Again- if there is a last minute deployment schedule change, all of these calculations need to be redone last minute.

-Burnwires: while burnwires are mostly reliable they have two big issues, first is that they need to be serviced after each deployment, which is time consuming and can require working underneath the lifted unit at sea.
+Burnwires: while burnwires are mostly reliable they have two big issues, first is that they need to be serviced after each deployment, which is time labor intensive.
 Secondly, they forced the mechanical engineer into a spring-loaded mechanism for rotation of the cups, which ends up being a little too fussy.

 Difficulty in assembling the LST: the way the current system is designed, to disassemble and reassemble the SOLO float for a battery change takes between a half and whole day of one person’s labor.
 Each step in this process is more difficult and frustrating than the previous step.
 These floats were never designed to be recovered and serviced, and as a result they did not optimize them for ease of assembly.
 This issue has been made worse by the number of boards and cables we have crammed into the float.
 We have had issues in the past of shallow-water leaks after servicing; because of this the units need to be tested for water tightness after each servicing.